datacarpentry/wrangling-genomics/00-readQC.md

 - Export of results to an HTML based permanent report
 - Offline operation to allow automated generation of reports without running the interactive application

-### Assessing quality with FastQC

-The quality scores are useful in determining whether a sample is good or bad.
-Rather than looking at quality scores for each individual read, we use a tool called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to looks at quality collectively across all reads within a sample.
+Rather than looking at quality scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
 The image below is a plot that indicates a (very) good quality sample:

 ![good_quality](./img/good_quality.png)